-The state parks of the North Shore also offer access to the Lake Superior Shore.
-With a walk along the rocky shore, you’ll discover where the rivers flow into the lake (often with powerful force), cliffs plunging into the lake, ledge rock gently stepping into the water, agates, driftwood, and the feeling of being at the foot of an inland ocean.
+The state parks of the North Shore offer walks along the rocky shores of Lake Superior where you’ll discover rivers, cliffs plunging into the lake, agates, driftwood, and the feeling of being at the foot of an inland ocean.

 Grand Portage State Park

 Experience the majesty and scenic wonder of Minnesota's highest waterfall!
 Three viewing decks at High Falls provide park guests with various views for photography or quiet contemplation.
 The Pigeon River is also the US/Canadian border – just about an hour from Eagle Ridge Resort.
 Find out how the ancient falls helped name Grand Portage during the heyday of the Voyageurs and fur trading during the 18th Century.

 JudgeC.R.
 Magney State Park